geoffgould.net

 A lot of times in my life I have been "lucky," in that generally I am able to arrive at solutions to problems (or cirumstances present to me opportunities) that I jokingly calling "pulling out of my hat."
 Badger Luck mostly is the positive luck other people suddenly seem to acquire when in my proximity and/or being a good friend (eg "This is why we have a Badger").
 It almost could be called Badger Karma, as the reverse has happened as well.

 I've had and seen friends suddenly get/find work or major leads thereto, another struggling a bit to find a new place found one perfect for her needs the day I went along.
 Another friend attended a film festival screening with me that originally to which she sort of didn't wish to attend.
 Once there, she met an award-winning film director who took a great liking to her, and at his behest she attended the following Cannes Film Festival, there making valueable contacts and forming new strong business relationships.
-So now (all thanks to accepting my invitation to see a film she otherwise would not have seen), she is now an accredited producer, as well as the executive producer to a multi-million dollar movie being filmed in Italy and Spain!
+So now (all thanks to accepting my invitation to see a film she otherwise would not have seen), she is now an accredited producer, and regularly attends the Cannes Film Festival, where she's surpassed others' progress by years.

 Back to top of page